Connect with us

 Ceremony handing Selangor to the Federal Government in 1974.

-While the reasoning behind the separation of Kuala Lumpur from Selangor have been numerous, the territory’s notability as an administrative centre for trade, commerce, and banking since Selangor’s institution as part of the Federation of Malaysia in 1963, contribute to a large probability of the outcome, as stated by Selangor Travel.
+While the reasoning behind the separation of Kuala Lumpur from Selangor has been numerous, the territory’s notability as an administrative centre for trade, commerce, and banking since Selangor’s institution as part of the Federation of Malaysia in 1963, contributes to a large probability of the outcome, as stated by Selangor Travel.

 Shortly after in 1978, Shah Alam was officially instituted as the capital city of Selangor to replace Kuala Lumpur.
 Bringing significance to the state, Shah Alam became the first planned city in Malaysian history after independence from Britain in 1957.